SergiyStoyan/PdfDocumentParser/README.md

 ## PdfDocumentParser

 ### Prehistory
-Once I needed to parse bunches of invoices issued by different companies and provided in PDF files.
-Invoices had predictable layouts so having a parsing template programmed for every layout they could be parsed very well.
+Once I needed to parse bunches of invoices issued by different companies and provided as PDF files.
+Invoices had predictable layouts so having parsing templates programmed for every layout they could be parsed very well.
 In the next phase a GUI template editor was developed to allow creating and debugging templates just with a mouse.

 Later, the entire application was split onto a versatile set of PDF parsing routines (PdfDocumentParser) and a desktop application (InvoiceParser) that implements a custom processing routine.
 The main idea is that anybody who would use PdfDocumentParser, should not look much into PdfDocumentParser itself, but learn its usage from InvoiceParser instead.